Zac-HD/hypofuzz/notes/precis.md

 Support costs are minimal; I expect online documentation and in-product hints to cover most queries.
 Remaining issues can be handled by email, though a response SLA would require a quote and separate contract.

+### Other
+The final - substantial! - cost is the opportunity cost of my own time; my usual consulting rate is AUD $300/hour and I would expect to make 150-250k/year working as a full-time software engineer.
+However, I am currently in and enjoying the first year of my PhD in computer science, and have very tight synergies between my research agenda and product development.
+Between my stipend and personal savings I do not need the company to start paying me quickly, so long as it otherwise reaches breakeven.

 ## Revenue